Austrian Economics Newsletter

 Austrian Economics Newsletter is a newsletter that was published quarterly by the Ludwig von Mises Institute until Winter 2003.
-It was established in the Fall of 1977 and published by the Center for Libertarian Studies, but moved to the Mises Institute in 1984.
-The newsletter covers economics from an Austrian perspective: "Each issue spotlights the writings and research of a scholar or financial journalist who works within the tradition of the Austrian School."
+It was established in the fall of 1977 and published by the Center for Libertarian Studies, but moved to the Mises Institute in 1984.
+The newsletter covers economics from the Austrian school perspective.

-Through their official website, people can learn about the organization, from 2003, there are not only quarterly newsletters, but also various ways to present the views of Austrian economists on the economy, such as academic books, events, video, etc., or non-academics such as blogs or podcasts.
-The Mises Institute commemorates Ludwig von Mises, an economist whose research fields include economics, politics, and philosophy.
-The purpose of the establishment is not only to commemorate him, but also to develop the economy and politics of the Austrian school, and the research funds are from private donations.
-The materials in this website are academic such as journals, forums, films, etc., published in each issue are scholars and experts visiting various fields.
+On its official website, there are quarterly newsletters and various presentations of the views of Austrian economists, such as academic books and journals, events, videos, blogs, and podcasts.
+Scholars and experts visiting various fields are published in each issue.

-The special point of this newsletter page is that they interviewed many experts and scholars at the same time through the author's interview, then can guess more different content through their conversation, especially for the "future trend" of Austrians.
+The point of the newsletter page is that they interviewed many experts and scholars at the same time through the author's interview, then can guess more different content through their conversation, especially for the "future trend" of Austrians.
 For people, this newsletter analyzes the comparison of the past and future of the Austrian school for the economy, and summarize and analyze the differences and similarities.
 The data provided by several academic experts in their field can be compared with their interview data from a long time ago, therefore, it may draw interesting comparisons.

 Through the newsletter published every quarter, we can understand the friction between theory, environment and scholars from different schools.
 Austrian economics letter uses different theories and cases to compare and discuss from the traditional economic concept of the Austrian school and different schools in each period, and each view is based on the traditional 19th century theory.
 The Austrian school is to continue the thought of the economic school in the 15th century, therefore, it will fall behind many economic schools in terms of theory, relevant views and ideas, such as the difference between the Austrian school and Keynesian economics.